• Home

 upcycled cuckoo clock made from a cereal box

 I have a real thing for cuckoo clocks and I look for them every time I’m at the thrift store but I’ve never been able to find one.
-And I admit, I want one that’s a bit quirky looking, kind of like these colorful jigsaw versions.
 I decided it might be fun to try making one … and since I was using mostly items that I found around my house, it was really cost effective {which means I can change it out when a new thought strikes}.

 To make this DIY cuckoo clock, I used two cardboard cereal boxes, a clock making kit {with 1/4 inch shaft}, yarn, and paint.
 And, my Cricut Maker, of course!